TenzinChoten/TenzinChoten/README.md

 - 👋 Hi, I’m @TenzinChoten
-- 👀 I’m interested in Coding, Reading, Working out, Swimming.
+- 👀 Interested in Coding, Reading, Working out, Swimming.
-- 🌱 I’m currently learning FullStack, Python, Sql, GCP, Tableau.
+- 🌱 Skills FullStack, Python, Sql, GCP, Tableau.
 - 💞️ I’m looking to collaborate on Data Science or Python Project and Front-END.
 <!---
 TenzinChoten/TenzinChoten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.